 The ancient fishing port of Rovinj is arguably the most breathtaking beautiful resort in the whole Adriatic region.
 The town is dominated by the Cathedral of St Euphemia which towers over the town from up above.
 I remember walking up the cobbled streets to the top early evening to watch the sunset – the walk will make you puff but it’s worth it!

 Rovinj is packed full of little side streets of restaurants and shops and studios selling all sorts of art, souvenirs, and keepsakes.
-The town is a special place… it’s unspoiled…. it’s clean…. it makes you feel that life ain’t so bad after all!
+This town is a special place… it’s unspoiled… it’s clean…. it makes you feel that life ain’t so bad after all!

 On the outskirts of Rovinj are large hotels catering to families.
 Those looking to stay in Rovinj will pay a premium in small boutique hotels often squeezed in on narrow streets…. it can be noisy but then that’s part of the appeal of being in the old town.